SamuelJMartino/TensorflowCarCollisionDetection/README.md

-# libtorch-yolov3
+# YOLO ECON PROJECT
+PROGRAMMED BY:SAM MARTINO
 A Libtorch implementation of the YOLO v3 object detection algorithm, written with pure C++.
-It's fast, easy to be integrated to your production, and CPU and GPU are both supported.
-Enjoy ~
+CPU and GPU are both supported.

-This project is inspired by the [pytorch version](https://github.com/ayooshkathuria/pytorch-yolo-v3), I rewritten it with C++.

 ## Requirements
 1. LibTorch v1.0.0